<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=489233&amp;fmt=gif">

 In this way, both QA and QC help to deliver a high-quality product to the customer.
 This is important because having satisfied customers can help organizations sustain their position in the market.

-3. Preventing Major Issues
+3. Preventing major issues

 Defects can be minor, major, or massive disruptions.
 The cost and time needed to fix the problem correlate with how early you identify the defect.
 Problems mitigated in earlier steps have lower costs and are typically more fixable.
 When a defect is identified in later process steps, the cost is usually higher.
 And when it’s identified by a customer, the solution won’t come cheap.